 Picric acid can contaminate soil and water if disposed of improperly.
 This contamination can affect local ecosystems, particularly due to the formation of unstable and explosive picrate salts upon contact with certain metals present in the environment.
 Strict waste management is therefore essential to limit its environmental impact.

-Prevention and security measures
+Prevention and safety measures

 To handle picric acid safely, it is essential to follow strict protocols: